In the past, link building was based on quantity, not quality.

 According to TechValidate, B2B marketers are equally stuck when it comes to creating high-impact marketing content, because of these constraints:

-How does broken link building work?
-It’s very simple: Find pages on blogs with dead links (links that no longer work) and request that the blogger replace the broken link with a link to similar content on your own site.
+This link building strategy is actually simple: Find pages on blogs with dead links (links that no longer work) and request that the blogger replace the broken link with a link to similar content on your own site.

 Several in-depth guides have been written to help you understand the concept of broken link building and how to get it right the first time.
 You’ll find these resources really helpful: